Tips, guides, and news for renters and landlords.

 March 11, 2026

 Insurent is a strong lease guaranty option in NYC but has two real limitations: it only works in pre-enrolled buildings, and its fees can be steep for non-U.S. renters or anyone below the 27.5x income threshold.
-The best Insurent alternatives for NYC renters in 2026 are PandaGuarantee (cheapest, fast approvals, AM Best A+ backing, responsive support), TheGuarantors (very broad building coverage, good pricing for lower-risk tenants), Rhino (good for deposit replacement needs).
+The best Insurent alternatives for NYC renters in 2026 are PandaGuarantee (cheapest, fast approvals, backing, responsive support), TheGuarantors (very broad building coverage, good pricing for lower-risk tenants), Rhino (good for deposit replacement needs).
 Before applying to any alternative, confirm your landlord accepts them, understand the income and credit minimums, and ask how fast they can issue a guaranty letter.
 Pricing depends on tenant risk profile: for example, on a $3,500 NYC apartment, fees across providers range from roughly $1,500 on the low end to over $4,000 for high-risk profiles.

 Read more →